9 MIN READ

 In this article, we'll look at deep breathing, progressive muscular relaxation, and centering – three physical techniques that can help you reduce muscle tension and manage the effects of your body's fight-or-flight response.
 This is particularly important if you need to think clearly and perform well when you're under pressure.

-Stress can cause severe health problems and, in extreme cases, even death.
-While these stress management techniques have been shown to have a positive effect on reducing stress, they are for guidance only.
-You should take the advice of suitably qualified health professionals if you have any concerns over stress-related illnesses, or if stress is causing you significant or persistent unhappiness.
+Stress can cause severe health problems and, in extreme cases, death.
+While these stress management techniques have been shown to have a positive effect on reducing stress, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over stress-related illnesses or if stress is causing significant or persistent unhappiness.
 Health professionals should also be consulted before any major change in diet or levels of exercise.

 Deep breathing is a simple but effective method of relaxation.
 It is a core component of yoga and Zen meditation, as well as of the common approach of taking "10 deep breaths" to calm down.
 It works well in conjunction with other relaxation techniques – such as progressive muscular relaxation, relaxation imagery, and meditation – to reduce stress.

 Many people spend much of their time breathing very shallowly, filling only the upper part of their chest with air.
 This shallow breathing limits the amount of oxygen that your body takes in, and it can also make you feel very anxious in times of stress.
 By contrast, deep breathing can decrease stress, lower your blood pressure, and slow your heart rate.

 Deep breathing – also called diaphragmatic, or belly breathing – takes place when, instead of just breathing with your ribs, you breathe so that your lower belly expands.